 Temple of Artemis

-Previously the record-holder for being the largest temple in the world and one of the original Seven Wonders of the Ancient World, the Temple of Artemis is barely a shadow of its former glorious self.
+Previously the record-holder for the world’s largest temple and one of the original Seven Wonders of the Ancient World, the Temple of Artemis is barely a shadow of its former glory.

 Lamentably, only one pillar remains as the sole survivor of this once enormous temple of worship.

-Use your imagination to visualize the other 126 massive columns to understand how gigantic this structure was before it descended to decay.
+Use your imagination to visualize the other 126 massive columns to understand how gigantic this structure was before it descended into decay.

 The top of the remaining pillar provides a secure habitat for storks.
 Zoom in to see the storks’ nest on top!